percona/everest-doc/docs/administer/rbac.md

 - `role:admin` - unrestricted access to all resources

-This default built-in role definition can be seen in [policy.csv]()
+This default built-in role definition can be seen in [policy.csv](https://github.com/percona/everest/blob/main/deploy/quickstart-k8s.yaml#L91)

+## Policy definition in RBAC

+RBAC policies are the rules and guidelines that define how roles, permissions, and users are managed within RBAC.
+These policies ensure that users have appropriate access to resources based on their roles within Percona Everest.

+The policy definiiton in Percona Everest is:

+    ```sh
+        p, adminrole:role, <resource>, <action>, <object>
+    ```

+    Where:

+    adminrole:role: is the username
+    resource: resource can be namespaces, database engines, etc.
+    action: action can be read, create, update, delete
+    object: it cam be * or in the format <namespace>/<objectname>

-## RBAC resources and permissions
+## RBAC resources and privileges

 Below is a comprehensive table outlining the permissions granted for various **resources**: